wangguanghui0607/HRERE/README.md

 # Generate labels in generating batch data, label is 1 for positive sample and label is -1 for negative sample
 # entity embedding and relation embedding will be stored in the final checkpoint(or trained model)
 python train.py --model best_Complex_tanh_fb3m --data fb3m --save
+# Obtain entity embedding and relation embedding from trained model and store them as *.npy(entity1, entity2, relation1, relation2)
 python get_embeddings.py --embed complex --model best_Complex_tanh_fb3m --output <repo_path>/fb3m
 ```